Benefits of Teen Counseling & Coaching

 - One-on-one attention with an adult they can confidently confide in (their sessions are private, just as adults are)

-- Feel embarrassed about something going on in their world – harming themselves, feel low-self-esteem, struggles with food and/or weight, experiences thoughts of suicide, or has a sexually transmitted disease (to name a few)
+- Feel embarrassed about something going on in their world – harming themselves, feeling low self-esteem, struggles with food and/or weight, experiencing thoughts of suicide, or having a sexually transmitted disease (to name a few)

 - Wants to build self-confidence and make more or different friends

 - Wants to talk to their parents about an important issue, but don’t know how (the counselor will help build this bridge)